top of page

 TEACHING

-I have been teaching music and technology for over 10 years, including private instruction and higher education.
-I am the Music Studio Manager and on the music technology faculty at University of New Haven.
-I am also on the Music Production and Recording Arts faculty at Mercy College.
-I have taught previously at Ramapo College of New Jersey, York College CUNY and New York University.
+I have been teaching music and technology for over 12 years, including private instruction and higher education.
+I am Professor of Music Production and Technology at Tecnológico de Monterrey in Guadalajara, México.
+I previously served in various capacities at educational institutions in the Metropolitan New York City area for about 10 years, including Music Studio Manager and Practitioner in Residence at University of New Haven, Lecturer of Music Production at York College CUNY, Distinguished Lecturer of Music Production and Recording Arts faculty at Mercy College, and other positions at Ramapo College of New Jersey and New York University.
 In addition to teaching, I have worked on curriculum development and assessment for many of the institutions where I have taught.
 I have also taken on administrative positions at many institutions as well, including University of New Haven and The Juilliard School.

 TEACHING PHILOSOPHY